mannkind/thenullpointer.net/content/homeautomation.md

-+++
+---
-Description = "Details about my home lab/automation setup." date = "2019-01-01"
+Description: "Details about my homelab and home automation setup"
-title = "Home Lab/Automation"

-+++
+date: "2019-01-01"
+title: "Homelab"
+---

-This document is a work-in-progress; it will never be complete nor accurate.
+This document is a work-in-progress; it will never be complete nor 100% accurate.

-My Home Lab journey started back in 2009 with a ReadyNAS; my Home Automation journey started in 2013 with Arduino Nanos.
+My home journey started back in 2009 with a ReadyNAS and my home automation journey started in 2013 with Arduino Nanos.
 I have lots of experience, but will never consider myself an expert.
 There is always something to learn about!

-## Bits and Bobs
+## Gory Details

 ### Networking